DigiScore/joyinst/README.md

 #### Windows install part A (checked on Windows 10 and 11)

 1. Install `scoop`, (a command-line installer for Windows).
-Open a `PowerShell` terminal (as user not admin) and execute the following commands (one at a time):
+Open a `PowerShell` terminal (as user - NOT admin.
+The prompt should be your username NOT Windows32) and execute the following commands (one at a time):

    A) Install Scoop
       ```shell
       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
       ```

-      OPTIONAL - Type 'Y' to continue
+      WARNING - If it asks you to confirm Y/N at this point you need to restart PowerShell as user NOT administrator.

       ```shell
       Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression